 Yes, the mechanics were done well, but the repetitive music and the control hiccups had a way of grating on me after a while.
 The game was enjoyable but just slightly bare.
 A few more varied musical tracks over the different stages and tightening up of the controls would go a long way here.

-Review copy provided by Hörberg Productions.
+Review copy provided by Hörberg Productions for Switch.
 Screenshots both courtesy of Hörberg Productions and taken by reviewer.